Peter Uneken

-Petrus "Peter" Wilhelmus Uneken (born 4 February 1972) is a Dutch professional football manager.
+Petrus "Peter" Wilhelmus Uneken (born 4 February 1972) is a Dutch professional football manager and former player.

 Career

 As a player, he played for FC Emmen, FC Den Bosch and Helmond Sport.
 He retired from professional football in 2009, after which he started his coaching career as a youth coach at FC Den Bosch.

 In 2011, he became a youth coach at NEC, where he stayed until 2014.
 He then moved to PSV Eindhoven, also as a youth coach.

 On 18 April 2019, it was announced that he would become head coach of Jong PSV, the club's second team, at the start of the 2019–20 season.
 He left the position ahead of the 2021-22 season, as he was appointed assistant coach of RKC Waalwijk.

+Personal life

+His son Jesper Uneken is also a professional footballer.